ethersync/ethersync/book/src/editor-plugin-dev-guide.md

 The editor plugin will need to spawn the command `ethersync client` (which is our helper tool to connect to a running Ethersync daemon), and speak JSON-RPC (with Content-Length headers) with the standard input/output of that process.
 Think of `ethersync client` as the LSP Server when looking at it from the editor's perspective.

-## File ownership

-Ethersync has the concept of file ownership.
-By default, the daemon has ownership, which means that, as connected peers make changes to files, it will write the changes directly to the disk.

-But when an editor sends an "open" message, it takes ownership; all changes to the file by other sources will now be sent through the editor plugin.
-This is because text editor usually don't like it if you change to files they have opened.

-When the last editor gives up ownership by sending a "close" message, the daemon takes ownership again.

 ## Editor revision and daemon revision

 For each open file, editors store two integers: